 A crowd watches Pōhutu geyser erupting at Whakarewarewa, Rotorua, in the early 1900s.
-The inscription on this photograph reads ‘Spouts 60 to 80 feet at best of its performances.
+The inscription on this photograph reads, ‘Spouts 60 to 80 feet at [the] best of its performances.
 After a good rest it may be arranged to perform specially by throwing a large number of bars of soap into its crater.’
-Camille Malfroy, the government engineer, manipulated the Pōhutu geyser to erupt 18–24 metres into the air twice daily.
+Government engineer Camille Malfroy had manipulated Pōhutu so that it would erupt to a height of 18–24 metres twice daily.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.